 All preliminary reports are to be submitted to the BLM within ten (10) working days of completion of fieldwork, if no sites were encountered or sixty (60) days if sites were located.
 Extensions may be allowed, in coordination with the BLM.
-However, all agreements between the BLM and the cultural resource use permittee will be in writing, with clearly defined dates for draft and final report reviews established, pursuant to instructions in BLM Manual 8150.
+However, all agreements between the BLM and the permit holder will be in writing, with clearly defined dates for draft and final report reviews established, pursuant to instructions in BLM Manual 8150.

-The cultural resource use permittee will submit all proprietary information directly to the appropriate BLM Field Office.
+The permit holder will submit all proprietary information directly to the appropriate BLM Field Office.
 Proprietary information includes any documentation that is exempt from public disclosure under ARPA and NHPA, including the location of cultural resources and traditional cultural properties.
 Reports with non-proprietary information may be made available to the project proponent.
 The disclosure of proprietary site information remains at the discretion of the BLM only.